|

 Hours earlier, exit polls that gained wide circulation suggested that Kerry was running strongly in all large swing states.
 Then, at 5 o'clock Eastern Time, Zogby posted a prediction to his website that Kerry would win every major swing state -- FL, OH, MI, PA, WI, and MN -- and at least 311 electoral votes.
 (According to Zogby, the states of NV and CO were still too close to call; in the end, both went for Bush.)

-"We feel strongly that our pre-election polls were accurate on virtually every state.
+On Wednesday, this was an excerpt of the "oops" message posted by Zogby on his firm's website:"We feel strongly that our pre-election polls were accurate on virtually every state.
 Our predictions on many of the key battleground states like Ohio and Florida were within the margin of error.
 I thought we captured a trend, but apparently that result didn’t materialize."
+Apparently.

-posted by Frederick Maryland at 11:07 PM
+Frederick Maryland at 11:07 PM

 Moving On